Tax Code · 2026/27

 - Why am I on BR when I only have one job?

 - Most often because HMRC doesn't yet have your P45 or Starter Checklist, so they apply BR as a temporary safety net.
 Submit the paperwork (ask your new employer) and the code usually corrects to 1257L within 1-2 pay periods.
+Other reasons: HMRC still has an old employment record open from a job you have left (call HMRC to close it), or you ticked the wrong Starter Checklist statement.

 - Can I get a refund if BR over-taxed me?